 Is your puppy becoming an adult dog?
 It may be hard to tell.
 If you've had them since they were a young puppy, you'll remember the many changes they experienced: their teeth coming in, learning to play fetch, potty training and socializing.

 But the older your pooch gets, the smaller and more subtle their developmental growth becomes.
 It's important for you, as the pet parent, to understand the changes occurring at every stage of puppy development so that you can keep up with their changing needs as they grow into an adult dog.

-When Does a Puppy Become a Dog?
+When Does a Puppy Become an Adult Dog?

 Your puppy won't reach maturity all at once.
-Like humans, dogs transition from baby to adult in stages — though the transition happens much more quickly for dogs.
+Like humans, dogs transition from baby to adult in stages, though the transition happens much more quickly for dogs.
 Here's what to look for as your puppy matures:

-How to Handle Puppy Adolescence
+How to Manage Puppy Adolescence

 In puppy development, the time between reaching sexual maturity and emotional maturity is akin to human adolescence.
 This can be a challenging stage — at times your pup's behavior might remind you of that of a rebellious teenager.
 While not all adolescent puppies exhibit behavior problems, it is extremely common.
 It's important to be patient, but firm and consistent when establishing boundaries and expectations for behavior.